-But there is one giant exception: Pay per click marketing with Google AdWords.
+But there is one giant exception: Pay per click marketing with Google Ads.

-In just minutes you can launch an AdWords campaign and generate real sales.
+In just minutes you can launch a Google Ads campaign and generate real sales.

 And this isn’t some snake oil pitch.
-Nobody is getting paid to pitch AdWords.
+Nobody is getting paid to pitch Google Ads.

-With AdWords, sales can come instantly when a campaign begins.
+With Google Ads, sales can come instantly when a campaign begins.

 Essentially, intent can be derived by examining keywords.
 For example, if someone searches for “tv buying guide,” they probably aren’t ready to buy yet, right?
 Right.